AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-sponsor-task-list-intro.md

 ## Your sponsor checklist

-When planning to sponsor skilled workers from overseas your business will need meet a range of conditions.
+When planning to sponsor skilled workers from overseas your business will need to meet a range of conditions.

-These include showing that it's been operating lawfully and that you originally sought to employ local staff.
+These include showing that you've been operating lawfully and that you have tried to employ local staff for this position.
 Additional payroll and training requirements must also be met.

 [Find out how sponsorship works](#)